 Managing Construction Schedules Through Project Slowdowns

-On December 3, 2020 by Mark Jenkins, Oracle Construction & Engineering
+BY: Mark Jenkins, Oracle Construction & Engineering

 Amid the ongoing global health crisis, construction contractors and project owners face unprecedented challenges as they work to protect their teams, operations, relationships, and project outcomes.
 In many cases, adjusting to this new reality can mean changing traditional project delivery means and methods midstream, potentially impacting both productivity and, ultimately, delivery of projects.